Dynamics and transport in the boundary-driven dissipative Klein-Gordon chain: Dynamical Regimes of the Discrete Klein-Gordon Chain

-The dissipative breather crystal can be further characterized by its power spectrum $S(\omega)$ and time-averaged mode spectrum $\braket{E_k}$ in the non-equilibrium stationary state, which are shown in Fig.~\ref{fig:spec2}.
+The resonant nonlinear wave can be further characterized by its power spectrum $S(\omega)$ and time-averaged mode spectrum $\braket{E_k}$ in the non-equilibrium stationary state, which are shown in Fig.~\ref{fig:spec2}.
 The power spectrum in this regime shows a clear peak at the driving frequency but, in contrast with the harmonic chain, also displays a secondary peak at $\omega = 3 \omega_d$.
 This sub-dominant superharmonic response is a consequence of the cubic nonlinearity and, given that the linear system cannot generate higher-order harmonics, provides a crisp signature distinguishing the anharmonic chain in this regime from a harmonic chain.
 The approximate translation invariance of the NESS in this regime is also evident in the time-averaged spectrum of mode energies $\braket{E_k}$, which is sharply peaked close to $k = 0$ rather than at the quasimomentum $k^*$ corresponding to $\omega_{k^*} \approx \omega_d$, which would be resonant in the harmonic chain.
 The bimodal local canonical momentum distributions and kurtosis show that the NESS is non-thermal, but also differ from the analytic solutions obtained for the harmonic chain, as depicted in Fig.~\ref{fig:spec2}.
-Together, these diagnostics reveal that the dissipative breather crystal displays ballistic transport with a \textit{non-ergodic, non-thermal current-carrying} NESS that is distinct from the steady-state for the linear system.
+Together, these diagnostics reveal that the resonant nonlinear wave displays ballistic transport with a \textit{non-ergodic, non-thermal current-carrying} NESS that is distinct from the steady-state for the linear system.

-Based on these numerical observations, we expect that the dominant behavior of the steady-state in this regime is well-approximated by a solution that is synchronized with the drive frequency and has most of its spectral weight localized around quasimomentum $k \approx 0$.
-To model the observed features of the dissipative breather crystal, we solve for resonant solutions to the bulk Klein-Gordon dynamics (i.e. an infinite chain), which oscillate at the driving frequency, $q_j(t) = a_je^{i\omega_d t} + a_j^*e^{-i\omega_d t}$.
+Based on these numerical observations, we expect that the dominant behavior of the steady-state in this regime is well-approximated by a solution that is synchronized with the drive frequency (hence ``resonant'') and has most of its spectral weight localized around quasimomentum $k \approx 0$.
+To model the observed features of the resonant nonlinear wave, we solve for resonant solutions to the bulk Klein-Gordon dynamics (i.e. an infinite chain), which oscillate at the driving frequency, $q_j(t) = a_je^{i\omega_d t} + a_j^*e^{-i\omega_d t}$.
 The bulk harmonic-balance condition is given by

 Provided the driving frequency $\omega_d>1$, this equation has a translation invariant solution given by